 The Chaplain will work with you to make the application.

 All couples will speak with the Chaplain about setting date (which it is wise to do *before* you book a honeymoon or reception) and to discuss personal preparation and about the order of service for your needs.

 It may be possible to hold your wedding reception in College.
 The College has a very busy conference schedule outside term time and facilities may not always be available.
-It is strongly advised that you contact the Conference and Events Manager as early as possible in order to investigate availability.
+It is strongly advised that you contact the Conference Office as early as possible in order to investigate availability.

 For weddings, couples are required to obtain a Special Licence, currently £325.
 The Chaplain’s fee is £250 for conducting weddings or marriage blessings which is the same as for weddings in a parish church.
 The fee for use of the College Chapel is £400.
 Catering costs will vary according to your requirements as will costs for flowers, if you wish to have any.
-If you would like one of the organ scholars to play at the wedding, their current fee is £150.
-It is possible to book the organist, choir and/or solo singers for the service, and you may also wish to book space and catering in the College for your reception.
+It is also possible to book an organist, choir and/or solo singers for the service; the Chaplain and Director of Chapel Music can offer guidance on this, as well as on choosing hymns and other music.
+Fees are by negotiation but will generally start at £150 for an organist and £50 per singer, which covers a one-hour rehearsal on the day itself and a one-hour service from the agreed start time of your wedding – please note that extra fees will be payable should you wish to record the service.
+You may also wish to book space and catering in the College for your reception.
 If you wish the minister or priest of your own Church or denomination to take part in the service then please do not hesitate to ask.